[Updated May 2026]

 Exile Quarterly (Print magazine since 1972; associated publishing house includes anthologies)

-- Literary and speculative fiction to 3500 words, plus CNF and poetry
+- Accepts: Literary and speculative fiction to 3500 words, plus CNF and poetry

-- Submissions year-round; check the Exile guidelines for calls and themes; submit by Submittable or snail mail; exclusive submissions only; submission fee
+- Submissions year-round; check the Exile guidelines for calls and themes; submit via Submittable with a larger-than-average submission fee

 - Pays $0.10/word